 Thrombotic thrombocytopenic purpura (TTP) is a thrombotic microangiopathy, a condition in which microthrombi, consisting primarily of platelets, form and occlude the microvasculature (i.e., the arterioles and capillaries).
-The other main thrombotic microangiopathy is hemolytic uremic syndrome (HUS).
-TTP occurs primarily in adults and is typically due to acquired autoantibodies against a proteolytic enzyme that cleaves von Willebrand factor (vWF).
-It is a clinical diagnosis based on the following pentad of findings: fever, neurological abnormalities, thrombocytopenia, microangiopathic hemolytic anemia, and impaired renal function) is seen in a minority of patients.
+TTP occurs primarily in adults and is typically due to acquired autoantibodies against a proteolytic enzyme (ADAMTS13) that cleaves von Willebrand factor (vWF).
+The classic pentad of findings (fever, neurological abnormalities, thrombocytopenia, microangiopathic hemolytic anemia, and impaired renal function) is seen in a minority of patients.
 TTP is a hematologic emergency.
-If TTP is strongly suspected and initial laboratory tests support the diagnosis, treatment should begin immediately, as the condition may be fatal if left untreated.
-First-line treatment is plasma exchange therapy.
+If TTP is strongly suspected and initial laboratory tests support the diagnosis, treatment with plasma exchange should begin immediately, as the condition may be fatal if left untreated.

 - Primarily adult individuals (median age at diagnosis: ∼ 40 years)

 Epidemiological data refers to the US, unless otherwise specified.